For Agents

 3. Show or log the returned legalNotice before spending.

-5. If using raw MCP instead, execute each returned wallet plan, then confirm the transaction hashes.
+5. If using raw MCP or direct HTTP wallet calls, execute each returned wallet plan, then confirm the transaction hashes.
 Honor requiresAtomicExecution: true by batching the whole plan atomically or refusing to continue.
+If the confirmed ask returns a Feedback Bonus transaction plan, execute it and call rateloop_confirm_feedback_bonus_transactions or confirmFeedbackBonusTransactions.

 Browser handoffs auto-prefer paymentMode: "eip3009_usdc_authorization" for eligible single-question USDC asks, including USDC Feedback Bonuses.
 That flow asks the user for a USDC authorization signature, then returns one submit transaction; with a USDC feedbackBonus, the submit call also creates and funds the Feedback Bonus pool.
-Use paymentMode: "wallet_calls" for LREP bounties, LREP Feedback Bonuses, bundled asks, or hosts that need raw approve/reserve/submit wallet calls. paymentMode: "x402_authorization" is accepted as a legacy alias.
+Use paymentMode: "wallet_calls" for LREP bounties, LREP Feedback Bonuses, mixed-asset Feedback Bonuses, bundled asks, or hosts that need raw approve/reserve/submit wallet calls. paymentMode: "x402_authorization" is accepted as a legacy alias.

 MCP/browser handoff payload with Feedback Bonus: